 Our exact procedure for cleaning the area will be based on the type of tear gas used.
 Each type of tear gas requires specialized chemicals and cleaning equipment.
 The most common types of tear gas include:

 - CR tear gas is a fine powder suspended in a liquid, which is dispersed in the air.
 This type of tear gas can stay active on the surfaces in your home or business for up to two months.
 CR tear gas requires special cleaning.

-- CN tear gas or Mace is designed to work at close range.
-It’s dispersed with an oily substance that will stick to surfaces, including skin.
+- CN tear gas or Mace works at close range and it will stick to surfaces, including skin.